electricbookworks/ebw-training/designing-for-digital/text/2-overview.md

 choice for designers.
 And it’s easy to create with existing tools (like InDesign, Acrobat Pro, Word and OpenOffice).

-PDF is actually a package for various file format, which gives it its power.
+PDF is actually a package for various file formats, which gives it its power.
 It stores both vector and bitmap images, can embed subsets of fonts, contains XML metadata, and can contain flash video and interactive forms that communicate with a remote server.
 It’s far more